 Skip to content

-Distant reading case study III
+Distant reading case study "Girl Boss"

 (Re-)imagening female entrepreneurs - the Girl Boss movement and its critics